variousauthors/the-valley/NEXTSTEPS.md

          executes.
 Just to prevent like, dying by accident
  - [ ] Aesthetic!
 Add a void tile and use that as the border in some interior spaces
  - [ ] Feature!
-Game state that says "You Died"
-       - use the "void" tile (we have one of those right?) to spell out a nice big "YOU DIED"
- - [ ] Feature!
 Enemies give you gold and xp; when you die you lose your gold but keep your xp and just teleport back to the boat.
 OR maybe you teleport back to a cave with a shaman who revives you in exchange for gold or